 Sept.
 8: Sessions meets privately with the Russian ambassador in his Senate office; Trump tells RT, a media company headquartered in Moscow, it is “pretty unlikely” that the Russian government was behind the DNC hacks

 Mid-September: The investigative team at the FBI receives Steele’s memo for the first time.

 Sept.
-26:leaves the campaign; Trump discounts reports that Russia was behind the DNC hack at the first presidential debate
+26: Page leaves the campaign; Trump discounts reports that Russia was behind the DNC hack at the first presidential debate

-- Yahoo News article alleges he met privately with Igor Sechin, the head of state-owned Russian oil giant Rosneft, and other Russian officials during his visit to Moscow.
-He denies meeting “any of those guys” and called the accusations “complete garbage.” leaves the campaign after a
+- Page leaves the campaign after a Yahoo News article alleges he met privately with Igor Sechin, the head of state-owned Russian oil giant Rosneft, and other Russian officials during his visit to Moscow.
+He denies meeting “any of those guys” and called the accusations “complete garbage.”

 - Trump publicly disregards reports of Russian involvement with the DNC hack during the first presidential debate: “I don’t think anybody knows it was Russia that broke into the DNC.
 She’s saying Russia, Russia, Russia, but I don’t — maybe it was.
 I mean, it could be Russia, but it could also be China.
 It could also be lots of other people.
 It also could be somebody sitting on their bed that weighs 400 pounds, okay?”

 The U.S. intelligence officially accuses Russia of the DNC hack.
 Trump Jr. speaks to a think tank that supports Russian positions.
 WikiLeaks releases Podesta’s emails.